Rock Creek Campus

 Introduces the specific programmable logic controller (PLC) hardware and software used by the program-specific mechatronics systems, including motor-driven and pneumatic components.
 Applies PLC instructions to control mechatronic robots.
 Prerequisites: MT 163, MT 177, and (MT 131 or ELT 126).

-Introduces types and proper use of hand tools and measurement tools used for assembly and disassembly of mechanical systems.
-Introduces interpretation of mechanical drawings.
-Provides an opportunity to develop and practice industry preventative maintenance techniques involving the disassembly and assembly of mechanical systems using fasteners.
-Prerequisites: (MTH 58 or MTH 60), (WR 115 and RD 115) or IRW 115 or equivalent placement.
-Prerequisite/concurrent: MT 106 or MTH 65.
-Audit available.
+Provides an introduction to and an opportunity to use basic hand tools and measurement devices used for assembly of mechanical systems in a non-destructive environment.
+Introduces mechanical drawings, schematics and procedures.
+Provides an opportunity to practice industry preventative maintenance techniques and standards involving the disassembly and assembly of mechanical systems using various hand tools.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.

 MT 153.
 Assembly of Mechanical Systems II.
 3 Credits.